What is the Hand of God in Football? (All you need to know!)

 Closing thought

-The hand of God is a widely used term that resulted from an infamous goal scored by the legendary Argentinian superstar Diego Maradona in a quarterfinal match during Mexico the ’86 FIFA world cup against England.
+The hand of God is a widely used term that resulted from an infamous goal scored by the legendary Argentinian superstar Diego Maradona in a quarterfinal match during Mexico the ’86 FIFA World Cup against England.
 His unapologetic post-match comment where he stated that the goal was scored by a little with the head of Maradona and a little with the hand of God.
-The phrase birthed the Hand of God term in football and eventually become a part of football history.
+The phrase birthed the Hand of God term in football and eventually became a part of football history.

 We hopefully believe this article has given you enough resources to answer your queries about how the hand of God came about in football.
 Don’t hesitate to contact us For more questions and feedback.